sandeepvellanki/TwitterDM/README.md

 This works without any issues for twitter accounts with huge followers.
 (tested with an account having ~450k followers, but would work for even bigger accounts as well.)

-## First time load times:
-1. With accounts less than 75k followers: ~20-25 mins
-2. With accounts less than 150k followers: 40-45 mins
-3. With accounts less than 225k followers: 60-65 mins
-4. With accounts less then 300k followers: 80-85 mins
-and so on......

 ## Prerequisites:
 1. Jupyter notebook